 - The Vaford Gates (Gate 2 & 5, Paramount Building, No.12 Ka Yip Street, Chai Wan, Hong Kong) are two large shutters which feature rotating murals by local and international artists.

-- The Graffiti Wall of Fame, an alleyway running between 111 Argyle Street and Bute Street in Mongkok, Kowloon.
+- The Graffiti Wall of Fame is an alleyway running between 111 Argyle Street and Bute Street in Mongkok, Kowloon.
 The alleyway contains a constantly changing facade of art from local and international artists.

-- Kwun Tong alleyways are to be decorated with artwork and renamed as part of the Smart City project.
-The project is underway and due for completion in 2018.
-This BackStreet Art map shows key locations.
+- Kwun Tong alleyways are being decorated with artwork and renamed as part of the Smart City project.
+This map shows key locations.

 In the Eye of the Beholder

 As mentioned in my article on European Street Art Tours, street art can be loosely defined as visual art in a public location and takes a variety of forms including paint, stencil, paper paste ups, stickers, installations and yarn bombing.
 Opinions vary regarding what should be considered street art.
 Is there a difference between street art and graffiti?
+Is graffiti for the graffiti artist’s ego while street art is for the public?
 Does street art need to be unsanctioned, or could the artist have permission or be paid for materials or their time?
 Is it only street art if the artist has complete creative freedom?
 I think art is in the eye of the beholder, if it’s art in a public place and you like it, its street art.

 Invader is a renowned French street artist who uses tiles to create artwork of pixilated characters inspired by 1970-80s video games.
 Invader has ‘invaded’ over 60 cities in 30 countries.
 During seven invasions of Hong Kong from 2001-17 Invader created and installed 132 pieces including 19 in 2001, 6 in 2002, 48 in January of 2014 and an occupy central themed piece in late 2014, 24 in 2015, 1 in 2016 and 33 in 2017.